munificent/game-programming-patterns/book/service-locator.markdown

 ## When to Use It

-If a large number of places in the codebase need access to the same object and there isn't an obvious way for them to get it, this pattern is often a good solution.
-It's usually more flexible than a static class, and more maintainable than a <a class="gof-pattern" href="singleton.html">Singleton</a>.
+Anytime you make something globally accessible to every part of your program, you're asking for trouble.
+That's the main problem with the
+<a class="gof-pattern" href="singleton.html">Singleton</a> pattern, and this
+pattern is no different.
+My simplest advice for when to use a service locator
+is: *sparingly*.

+Instead of using a global mechanism to give some code access to an object it needs, first consider *just passing the object to it*.
+That's dead simple, and it makes the coupling completely obvious.
+That will cover most of your needs.

+*But...* there are some times when manually passing around an object is gratuitous or actively makes code harder to read.
+Some systems, like logging or memory management, shouldn't be part of a module's public API.
+The parameters to your rendering code should have to do with *rendering*, not stuff like logging.

+Likewise, other systems represent facilities that are fundamentally singular in nature.
+Your game probably only has one audio device or display system that it can talk to.
+It is an ambient property of the environment, so plumbing it through ten layers of methods just so one deeply nested call can get to it is adding needless complexity to your code.

+In those kinds of cases, this pattern can help.
+As we'll see, it functions as a more flexible, more configurable cousin of the singleton.
+When used well, it can make your codebase more flexible with little runtime cost.

+## Keep in Mind

+### The service doesn't know who is locating it

-One limitation is that the implementation of the service doesn't know *who* is using it or what for.
-This means it must be able to work correctly in any circumstance.
+Since the locator is globally accessible, any code in the game could be requesting a service and then poking at it.
+This means that service must be able to work correctly in any circumstance.
 For example, a class that expects to only be used during the simulation portion of the game loop and not during rendering may not work as a service -- it wouldn't be able to ensure that it's being used at the right time.
-So, if our class only expects to be used within a certain context, it may be safest to avoid exposing it to the world with this pattern.
+So, if a class expects to only be used in a certain context, it's safest to avoid exposing it to the entire world with this pattern.

-## Keep in Mind

-### The service is globally accessible

-This pattern shares a problem with the classic <a class="gof-pattern" href="singleton.html">Singleton</a> pattern: it's *global.* This is convenient for code that needs the service, but opens the door to coupling and maintenance headaches if the wrong code starts using the service.

 ### The service actually has to be located